-As the Social Sciences Librarian, I support students and faculty working in anthropology, sociology, and economics.
+As the Social Sciences Librarian, I support students and faculty working in anthropology and sociology.
 As a member of the Center for Digital Scholarship and Digital Publishing Librarian, I manage IUPUI’s Open Access Journal Publishing program.
 I also serve as the government information librarian and the campus representative to the Inter-university Consortium for Political and Social Research (ICPSR).

 Areas of Expertise: social science data, government information, data visualization, journal publishing